Mapping Obscured Star Formation in the Host Galaxy of FRB 20201124A: Analysis and Results

 Taking advantage of our high-resolution radio observations, we also search for a PRS coincident with the FRB location using our VLA C-band observations.
 The bulk of the radio emission has a complex morphology that is clearly linked to star formation.
 Indeed, while Figure \ref{fig:optical} shows there is no clear detection of a point-like source at the location of the FRB that would indicate a PRS similar to those associated with FRB\,20121102A and FRB\,20190520B \citep{Chatterjee17,Niu22}, the morphologically complicated host radio emission makes the process of placing upper limits on any such compact PRS challenging.
 To do so, we first estimate the peak emission at the burst site, and then attempt to subtract a conservative estimate for the background SFR-related radio emission.

 At the FRB location, the measured 6~GHz radio brightness is $\approx$ 15\,$\mu$Jy/beam.
 However, based on our radio and optical morphology, we consider it plausible that the entirety of this emission is due to star formation.
 Figure~\ref{fig:radio} shows that the region surrounding the burst site is enclosed by emission at or above the 4$\sigma$ level (8\,$\mu$Jy/beam).
-If we crudely use this as an estimate for SFR emission at the FRB location, we are left with an upper limit of 7\,$\mu$Jy for any compact PRS.\footnote{Our robust weighted image (higher resolution than natural weighted images; not shown) yields a consistent result, with a brightness at the FRB location of 9 $\mu$Jy/beam on a local background of $\sim$2 $\mu$Jy beam.
+If we crudely use this as an estimate for SFR emission at the FRB location, we are left with an upper limit of 7\,$\mu$Jy for any compact PRS.\footnote{Our robust weighted image (higher resolution than natural weighted images; not shown) yields a consistent result, with a brightness at the FRB location of 9 $\mu$Jy/beam on a local background of $\sim$2 $\mu$Jy/beam.
 This leads to a comparable upper limit of $\sim$7 $\mu$Jy for any compact PRS at the FRB location.
 Thus, our conclusions are insensitive to the weighting scheme.} To ensure we do not underestimate the flux density, we employ a more conservative limit of 10\,$\mu$Jy for the potential PRS.
-We note that previously published EVN observations with an image rms of 14 $\mu$Jy/beam \citep{Nimmo22} would therefore not detect such a PRS (our VLA observations have an RMS of $ \sim 2\,\mu$Jy beam$^{-1}$, a factor of seven more sensitive).
-The VLA flux limit corresponds to $L_{\nu}$ = 2.6 $\times 10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (6~GHz).
-This inferred value is deeper than the existing PRS limit placed by \cite{Ravi22} of $L_{\nu}$ = 3 $\times 10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (1.4~GHz) for FRB\,20201124A and comparable to the deepest PRS limit to date in terms of luminosity, for FRB\,20180916B \citep{Marcote20}.
+We note that previously published EVN observations with an image rms of 14 $\mu$Jy/beam \citep{Nimmo22} would therefore not detect such a PRS (our VLA observations have an RMS of $ \sim 2\,\mu$Jy/beam, a factor of seven more sensitive).
+Our conservative 10 $\mu$Jy limit corresponds to $L_{\nu}$ = 2.6 $\times 10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (6~GHz).
+However, we also note that the flux densities derived in this work are $\sim$30\% higher, on average, than what is obtained from a fit to archival values, which could be due to multiple issues as described in Section \ref{sec:obs}.
+If our measured flux densities were scaled downwards by 30\% to match the archival values, the limit becomes even tighter at $L_{\nu}$ = 1.8 $\times 10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (6~GHz).
+The inferred value is deeper than the existing PRS limit placed by \cite{Ravi22} of $L_{\nu}$ = 3 $\times 10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (1.4~GHz) for FRB\,20201124A and among the deepest PRS limits to date in terms of luminosity (e.g., FRB\,20180916B; \citealt{Marcote20} and FRB\,20220319D; \citealt{Law23}).
 Notably, the inferred luminosity of the potential PRS is fainter than the two known PRSs\,20121102A and 20190520B by two orders of magnitude \cite{}.
 Moreover, our limit is also deeper than the median value ($L_{\nu} \lesssim$ 2.5 $\times 10^{29}$\,erg\,s$^{-1}$\,Hz$^{-1}$) obtained for upper limits on PRS emission (Table \ref{tab:all_sfr}) compiled by \cite{Law22, Law23}.